Identifying a more optimal diet

 - a revised Healthy Eating Guideline that takes better account of both existing consumption patterns, ethno-racial and cultural differences and optimal consumption.
 Optimality can be defined relative to cultural and regional norms, taking account also of biotic and abiotic conditions that affect what regions can produce.
-The current revisions underway may take us some way in this direction.
-The most recent version of the Food Guide moves in this direction (see Policy Actors, Federal Government).
+The latest revisions take us some way in this direction (see Policy Actors, Federal Government).

 Ecological data collection - terrestrial